NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

     sfs_blend --lola-dem lola_dem.tif --sfs-dem sfs_dem.tif      \
       --max-lit-image-mosaic max_lit.tif --image-threshold 0.005 \
       --lit-blend-length 25 --shadow-blend-length 5              \
-      --min-blend-size 100 --weight-blur-sigma 5                 \
+      --min-blend-size 50 --weight-blur-sigma 5                  \
       --output-dem sfs_blend.tif --output-weight sfs_weight.tif

 Here, the inputs are the LOLA and SfS DEMs, the maximally lit mosaic provided as before, the shadow threshold (the same value as in invoking SfS should be used).

 The outputs are the blended DEM as described earlier, and the weight which tells how much the SfS DEM contributed to the blended DEM.
-See this tool's :ref:`manual page
-<sfs_blend>` for more details.
+That weight equals to 1 where only the SfS DEM was used, is between 0 and 1 in the transition region betwhen the lit and no-lit areas, which is determined by the values of the ``--lit-blend-length`` and ``--shadow-blend-length`` parameters (it grows somewhat depending on the value of ``--weight-blur-sigma``), and is 0 where only the LOLA values contribute to the solution.
+The weight function is the truncated signed Euclidean distance to the boundary, scaled to have values between 0 and 1, then blurred with a Gaussian kernel with the above-mentioned sigma.
+No blending happens for unlit regions of dimensions less than `--min-blend-size`.
+See :numref:`sfs_blend` for more details.

 (Note that if one tries to blend an SfS terrain obtained after ``pc_align``, that won't have the same extent as the LOLA terrain,